IMPORT TARIFFS - LATEST NEWS & UPDATES

 copy-link-to-clipboard Copy URL to Clipboard

-You have a killer product to import from outside the U.S., a supplier lined up, and customers clamoring for your goods.
+You have a great product to import from outside the U.S., a supplier lined up, and customers clamoring for your goods.
 Before you can bring your shipment into the country, you’ll need to secure a customs bond.
-If you’re not sure how to get a customs bond for your imported shipment, we can help.
+If you’re not sure how to get a bond for your imported shipment, we can help.

 Key Takeaways: